 4) Is my refusal to take a preliminary alcohol screening or to submit to the field sobriety tests enough for probable cause?

 Refusal of either a of these tests alone is not enough to for the officer to establish probable cause that you were driving under the influence.
 However, it is important to remember that there may be other symptoms or signs that the officer articulates as his probable cause even without the field and breath tests.

 DUI Checkpoint – Law enforcement officers are required to follow very strict rules at a sobriety checkpoint.
 Sobriety checkpoints are legal in nature but the specific checkpoint that you were arrested at may have some mistakes that will be create a strong defense and encourage the prosecution to reduce or dismiss your charges completely.

 Police Mistakes – The probable cause requirement for a strong DUI case is one of the many areas in which a law enforcement officer can make a mistake in a dui case that can negatively affect the case against you.
 A non-exhaustive list of errors include:

 - Unlawful arrest

 - Mistakes with a breath test.

 At the Aizman Law Firm, an experienced former dui prosecutor such as Diana Weiss Aizman can help you with questions you might have about the entire DUI process and penalties for an offender.
-If you need to speak to a DUI attorney in los angeles about your DUI case, please call our office at: (818) 351-9555.
+If you need to speak to an attorney about your DUI case, please call our office at: (818) 351-9555.